-Every member of this committee and of this Congress and all of our people mourn the tragic loss of life.
+Every member of this committee, this Congress, and all of our people mourn the tragic loss of life.
 Our prayers go out to the victims and their families, and we hope for the swift recovery of those who are injured.

-This morning, the committee hears and welcomes General Joseph-hears from and welcomes General Joseph Dunford, Commander of the International Security Assistance Force, ISAF, in Afghanistan, and Commander of U.S. Forces, Afghanistan.
+This morning, the committee hears from and welcomes General Joseph F. Dunford, Jr., USMC, Commander of the International Security Assistance Force in Afghanistan, and Commander of U.S. Forces, Afghanistan.
 This is General Dunford's first appearance before this committee since taking command of U.S. and coalition forces in early February.

-General, it can be difficult for us and the American people to get the full picture of how things are progressing in Afghanistan as negative stories tend to get front page coverage while good news may not get covered at all.
+General, it can be difficult for us and the American people to get the full picture of how things are progressing in Afghanistan as negative stories tend to get front-page coverage, while good news may not get covered at all.
 Based on my dozen or so visits to Afghanistan, most recently in January, it strikes me that there are real signs of progress.
-The NATO training mission has made significant strides in building the Afghan Security Force to its target level of 352,000 personnel.
+The North Atlantic Treaty Organization (NATO) training mission has made significant strides in building the Afghan Security Forces (ASF) to its target level of 352,000 personnel.
 Afghan forces are already responsible for security in areas where 90 percent of Afghans live, and by later this spring, they are expected to take the security lead throughout all of Afghanistan with coalition forces shifting to a supporting role.

-When Senator Jack Reed and I visited Regional Command East in January, we were told that in under two years, the Afghan Security Forces had gone from conducting less than 30 percent of operations in that region totally on their own-that is, without coalition forces present-to about 80 percent now.
+When Senator Jack Reed and I visited Regional Command East in January, we were told that in under 2 years, the ASF had gone from conducting less than 30 percent of operations in that region totally on their own-that is, without coalition forces present-to about 80 percent now.